-- Given a topic, the student will be able to propose three illustrative design solutions. - When presenting a draft, the student will be able to discuss two strengths as well as two areas of difficulty-and request specific feedback. - When offered feedback on a draft, the student will be able to implement changes for the next draft. - Given a topic, the student will be able to create and effectively use reference material. - Given a reference, the student will be able to use the concepts of light on form to create a rendering - Given a specific message and target audience, the student will be able to choose an appropriate illustration - approach and style.
+- Given a topic, the student will be able to propose three illustrative design solutions. - When presenting a draft, the student will be able to discuss two strengths as well as two areas of difficulty-and request specific feedback. - When offered feedback on a draft, the student will be able to implement changes for the next draft. - Given a topic, the student will be able to find and effectively use reference material. - Given a reference, the student will be able to use the concepts of light on form to create a photorealistic illustration in PhotoshopTM and IllustratorTM. - · Given a specific message and target audience, the student will be able to choose an appropriate illustration approach and style.